Future-AI-Laboratory/vision-api/Readme.md

 ## **Objective**

-* Dataset Source
-Here we are focuing on System 3 implementation, where we are proposing to have a cloud platform, where multiple vision based cloud services will be run for classifying different plant leaf diseases.
+Our objective is to build a cloud platform, where multiple vision based cloud services will be run for classifying different plant leaf diseases.
 Here we are focusing on Potato Leaf Disease classification.

 ## **Dataset**